40 years ago, Sally Ride became the first American woman in space

 Ride after NASA

 Ride was scheduled to return to space a third time.
-But her mission was cancelled after the Challenger shuttle explosion in 1986.
+But her mission was canceled after the Challengershuttle explosion in 1986.

 She joined the presidential commission investigating the disaster.